Covid-19 coronavirus: Limits on movements into tribal land begins at midday

 He said every person that came in brought the risk of Covid-19 with them and isolated and vulnerable communities could not take that risk.

-Eastern Bay of Plenty Police werecommitted to providing support to Te Whānau a Apanui in the establishment of a community safety zone along that section of State Highway 35.
+Eastern Bay of Plenty Police said they were committed to providing support to Te Whānau a Apanui in the establishment of a community safety zone along that section of State Highway 35.

-The safety zone will be manned by Police and Te Whānau a Apanui.
+The safety zone is primarily aimed at restricted unnecessary traffic into the East Cape and traffic management will be in place.

 "In the present environment, people intending to visit this part of the East Cape for non-essential reasons will be directed elsewhere.
-It's a small inconvenience but important that we all do what we can to reduce risk," said Acting Area Commander Stuart Nightingale.
+It's a small inconvenience but important that we all do what we can to reduce risk," Acting Area Commander Stuart Nightingale said.